paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-086-earthquake-hazards-reduction.md

 (1) analysis by the National Science Foundation and the United States Geological Survey of the causes of the earthquake and the nature of the resulting ground motion;

-(2) analysis by the National Science Foundation and the National Institute of Standards and Technology of the behavior of structures and lifelines, both those that were damaged and those that were undamaged; and
+(2) analysis by the National Science Foundation and the National Institute of Standards and Technology of the behavior of structures and lifeline infrastructure, both those that were damaged and those that were undamaged; and

 (3) analysis by each of the Program agencies of the effectiveness of the earthquake hazards mitigation programs and actions relating to its area of responsibility under the Program, and how those programs and actions could be strengthened.

 ### Statutory Notes

+#### Amendments
+2018—Par.
+(2).
+Pub.
+L. 115–307 substituted “lifeline infrastructure” for “lifelines”.

 #### Transfer of Functions
 For transfer of all functions, personnel, assets, components, authorities, grant programs, and liabilities of the Federal Emergency Management Agency, including the functions of the Under Secretary for Federal Emergency Management relating thereto, to the Federal Emergency Management Agency, see [section 315(a)(1) of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section315/a/1&num=0&edition=prelim), Domestic Security.